 It is a condition to the issuance of the Certificates that the Class M-1 and Class M-2 Certificates receive from the Rating Agencies the ratings identified for such Classes of Certificates on page 6 of this Offering Circular.
-The Senior Certificates, Class B Certificates, Class B-IO Certificates, Class XS-IO Certificates and Residual Certificates will not be rated by the Rating Agencies.
+The Senior Certificates, Mortgage Insurance Certificate, Class B Certificates, Class A-IO Certificates, Class B-IO Certificates, Class XS-IO Certificates and Residual Certificates will not be rated by the Rating Agencies.
 The ratings assigned to the Rated Certificates will be subject to ongoing monitoring, upgrades, downgrades, withdrawals and surveillance by the Rating Agencies after the date of issuance of such Certificates.

+With regard to DBRS, each rating addresses the likelihood of (i) the ultimate payment of principal and (ii) in the case of Rated Certificates rated in the highest or second highest rating category by DBRS, the timely payment of interest and in the case of all other Certificates rated by DBRS, the ultimate payment of interest, in each case on the Class of Rated Certificates to which the related Certificateholders are entitled.
 With regard to Moody's, the ratings address the expected loss to investors by the legal final maturity.
-With regard to DBRS, each rating addresses the likelihood of (i) the ultimate payment of principal and (ii) in the case of Rated Certificates rated in the highest or second highest rating category by DBRS, the timely payment of interest and in the case of all other Certificates rated by DBRS, the ultimate payment of interest, in each case on the Class of Rated Certificates to which the related Certificateholders are entitled.
 The ratings of the Rated Certificates should be evaluated independently from similar ratings on other types of securities.
 The ratings are not a recommendation to buy, sell or hold the Rated Certificates and may be subject to revision or withdrawal at any time by the Rating Agencies.